 The Computer Information Systems (CIS) Department offers programs in Computer Information Systems and Computer Network Technology leading to the Associate in Applied Science (A.A.S.) degree.
-Both programs provide students with technical competence in the field of computer information systems and a basic understanding of business organization and the role of computer information systems in support of the management process.
+Both programs will provide you with technical competence in the field of computer information systems and a basic understanding of business organization and the role of computer information systems in support of the management process.
 Students may prepare for a variety of entry-level positions and for transfer to senior colleges.

 In addition, the department offers a program in Computer Science leading to the Associate in Science (A.S.) degree which is intended for the student who is interested in a more theoretical course of study.
 Students in this program are prepared for transfer to a baccalaureate degree program in computer science.